DynamoDS/RefineryPrimer/01-introduction/01-02_generative-design/01-02-02_why-should-i-use-generative-design.md

 ## Faster

-Generative design can help you find better designs for your project faster, by leveraging what machines are good at: computation and repetition.
+Generative design can help you find better designs for your project faster, by leveraging what computers are good at: computation and repetition.
 Computers can generate and evaluate a huge number of design variants in only a fraction of the time it would take an individual designer, allowing you to learn what works and what doesn't at an accelerated pace.

 <img src="../../assets/intro/whyusegen2.gif" style="width:200px;"/>